prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 ### Native Ads

 {: .alert.alert-warning :}
 **Warning:** If you use Native Ads you **must** integrate AdMob Adapters via the source files instead of cocoapods integration or standalone framework.
-The integration using framework leads to [runtime errors](https://github.com/prebid/prebid-mobile-ios/issues/516) related to the type casting.

 In order to integrate AdMob adapters just add the adapters' source files to your app project.